jfkirk/tensorrec/README.md

-# ReLURec
+# TensorRec
-A hybrid recommendation algorithm in Python using TensorFlow.
+A recommendation algorithm framework in Python using TensorFlow.